csci5117s24/project-1-the-flask-fusion-force/README.md

 * If you're not signed in you won't be able to leave a comment or rating, import your playlist, or see all the available menu options
 * You can leave comments and ratings if you click on the playlist while signed in
 * Comments and ratings left on a playlist will be viewable when a user refreshes the page
+* Possible error when signing in.
+Simply reload the home page and your account will be logged in again (has not occurred recently).

 ## Screenshots of Site